tymyrddin/purple/source/docs/systems-architecture/change-and-homeostasis.md

 The ChangeShop insight is not that change is impossible.
 It is that change requires the creation of conditions under which the new state is stable, not just the introduction of a new design.
 An architectural change that addresses the technical requirements without addressing the conditions for the new state to take root will produce a pattern that architects recognise: the architecture is approved, the implementation is complete, and two years later the system operates largely as it did before.

-## What homeostasis looks like in architecture work
+## Forms of architectural homeostasis

 The homeostatic resistance to architectural change takes several recognisable forms: